prometheus/docs/content/docs/practices/naming.md

  * `api_http_requests_total` - differentiate request types: `operation="create|update|delete"`
  * `api_request_duration_seconds` - differentiate request stages: `stage="extract|transform|load"`

-Do not put the label names in the metric name, as this introduces redundancy and will cause confusion if the respective labels are aggregated away.
+Do not put the label values in the metric name, as this introduces redundancy and will cause confusion if the respective labels are aggregated away.
+Still, it's allowed to coincide prefixes specific to application metrics with a non-instrumented label with the application name e.g. `job`.

 CAUTION: Remember that every unique combination of key-value label pairs represents a new time series, which can dramatically increase the amount